Arize-ai/phoenix/internal_docs/specs/prompts.md

 # Prompts

-Authors: @mikeldking
+Authors: @mikeldking @anticorrelator

 As a user of Phoenix, I want to be able to create, store, and modify the prompts that I use to interact with LLMs.
 The primary reason for this is to be able to reuse prompts across different use cases and to be able to load them into different LLMs in the playground and in code as needed.

 ## Terminology

--- **Prompts** refer to the message(s) that are passed into the language model.
+- **Prompts** refer to the message(s) that are passed into the language model.

--- **Prompt Templates** refer a way of formatting information to get the prompt to hold the information you want (such as context and examples) Prompt templates can include placeholders (variables) for things such as examples (e.x. few-shot), outside context (RAG), or any other external data that is needed.
+- **Prompt Templates** refer a way of formatting information to get the prompt to hold the information you want (such as context and examples) Prompt templates can include placeholders (variables) for things such as examples (e.x. few-shot), outside context (RAG), or any other external data that is needed.
--- **Prompt Type** refer to the different types of prompts that can be used with the language model.
-For example, Chat, String
+- **Prompt Type** refer to the different types of prompts that can be used with the language model.
+For example, Chat, String.
+The primary prompt type will be Chat as it is the most common.

 ## Use-cases